|

 - Skiing -- Glide

-through meadows and forests on 15 kilometers (9 miles) of trails.
+through meadows and forests on 18 kilometers of mapped trails.

 Gentle terrain for beginners and plenty of challenges for the